-DEEP has chosen to use a single calculator, the DEQ, for consistency in the review process.
+DEEP has chosen to use a single calculator, EPA's Diesel Emissions Quantifier (DEQ), for consistency in the review process.
 Any applicant who chooses to make their own NOx emissions benefits calculations, may use any available calculating tool.
 If a projected NOx benefit has been calculated for the project, please indicate the quantifier used and be prepared to submit an electronic file showing inputs and results if requested.

 The emission analysis for this program does not require calculation of upstream emissions of electricity production for electric vehicles, or well-to-wheels emissions for fuel production.

 It is our expectation that the awarded amount will be based on the total cost of the project including any federal excise and sales tax.